htpkbs/orch/README.md

 # Key Layout

 The key layout might look something like this.
+(Thanks to [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/) for the image.)

 ![Key layout](assets/layout.png)